rawskijon/academic-kickstart/content/talk/SBU-2022/index.md

   postcode: ''
   country: ""

-summary: ""
+summary: "We discuss the place of phonology in the Swampland, a vast landscape of consistent-looking theories which are inconsistent with various theoretical constraints, and conjecture some separating conditions. "
-abstract: We discuss the "swampland", a vast landscape of consistent-looking linguistic theories who don't obey constraints on the functions they model, and contrast with a "landscape" of consistent and obedient theories.
-We posit a set of criteria separating the swamp from the landscape
+abstract: ""
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2022-09-23T14:00:00Z"